-This quotation is insightful in what it reveals about his understanding of the relation between the kingdom of God and the kingdom of this world.
+This quotation is insightful in what it reveals about his understanding of the relations between the kingdom of God and the kingdom of this world.
 Did Jesus teach us that we should take our cue from the world?
-Hasn’t the kingdom pattern for leadership always looked rather different to the World?
+Hasn’t the kingdom pattern for leadership always looked rather different to the world’s?

 What has the fruit been in anything that the secular humanistic agenda has promoted and changed in societal relations?
 What has the fruit been in marriages, in our children, in our schools, in our societies as the Judeo-Christian value system has been eroded and replaced?

 Do we really want to take our cue from the world with regards to leadership and gender roles?
 Definitely not!